 In addition to its standing committees, the board may establish ad hoc committees or special committees from time to time.
-One special committee of independent directors was established in September, 2022 and remained active during 2023 for the purposes of considering certain matters.
-The special committee was chaired by D.W.
-Cornhill and consisted of the five independent directors.
-The special committee was dissolved in February, 2024.
+One special committee, chaired by D.W.
+Cornhill and consisting of the five independent directors, was established in September, 2022 and remained active for the purposes of considering certain matters until it was dissolved in February, 2024.